Zamiell/stardew-valley/Min-Max_Guide.md

 - [Battery Packs](https://stardewvalleywiki.com/Battery_Pack) will drop on your Skull Cavern runs (from Iridium Bats).
 Focus on using your batteries to craft more Crystalariums.
 - Crystalariums are expensive to craft, especially in the early game, when you are trying to balance buying Starfruit, getting tool upgrades, and buying buildings from Robin.
 However, you should prioritize Crystalariums, because in the long-run, they will pay for themselves ten times over: copious use of Staircases will double your Iridium Ore rate per day.
 - In order to get as many batteries as you can, make sure you craft and place as many [Lightning Rods](https://stardewvalleywiki.com/Lightning_Rod) as you can before the first summer storm.
 (On some runs, you may not have the foraging experience to be able to craft Lightning Rods before the first storm comes, which is not a big deal.)
-- If you have any [Rain Totems](https://stardewvalleywiki.com/Rain_Totem) from Skull Cavern treasure chests, then you should use those on storm days in order to force the next day to also be a storm day.
-This way, you can farm batteries from your lightning rods much quicker.

 ### Weather Modifications